Skip to content

 AI Search consists of two core processes:

 • Querying: A synchronous process triggered by user queries.
-It retrieves the most relevant content and generates context-aware responses.
+It retrieves the most relevant content using vector search, keyword search, or both, and optionally generates a response.

 How indexing works

-Indexing begins automatically when you create an AI Search instance and connect a data source.
+Indexing begins automatically when you connect a data source or upload files through the Items API.

 Here is what happens during indexing:

-1. Data ingestion: AI Search reads from your connected data source.
+1. Data ingestion: AI Search reads from your connected data source or receives files uploaded through the Items API.

 2. Markdown conversion: AI Search uses Workers AI's Markdown Conversion to convert supported data types into structured Markdown.
 This ensures consistency across diverse file types.
 For images, Workers AI is used to perform object detection followed by vision-to-language transformation to convert images into Markdown text.